Cheatsheet#

 from a .yml file

-conda env create -n ENVNAME --file ENV.yml
+conda env create --name ENVNAME --file ENV.yml

 from a .txt file

-conda create -n ENVNAME --file ENV.txt
+conda create --name ENVNAME --file ENV.txt

 Additional Hints#